-There are three RJ-45 Ethernet connectors on the rear of the server.
-The Ethernet connector 0 is for system management by default.
-However, you also can set the Ethernet connector 1 for system management use.
-To locate the three Ethernet connectors, see "Rear view of the server" on page 20.
+The RJ-45 Ethernet connector on the rear of the server is for system management by default.
+You also can use the Ethernet connector on the installed AnyFabric adapter for system management.

 To set the Ethernet connector for system management, do the following: